emorydunn/CaptureOneScripts/README.md

 ## Installation

-Run `install.sh`, which will copy the scripts to `~/Library/Scripts/Capture One Scripts` and set up the keyboard shortcuts.
+Run `install.command`, which will copy the scripts to `~/Library/Scripts/Capture One Scripts` and set up the keyboard shortcuts.

+Some notes:

+- The script defaults to adding shortcuts for Capture One 12.
+- Capture One should be restarted after installation
-The script defaults to adding shortcuts for Capture One 11.
-MacOS might not show the shortcuts in System Preferences.
+- MacOS might not show the shortcuts in System Preferences.

 ## The Scripts